What's the pricing?

 No, we're simply fans of their work.
 While we attempt to implement their advice into a meal planning algorithm, our meal plans are not endorsed in any way by nutritionfacts.org.
 Nutritionfacts.org is a non-profit entity and has no relationship with us, although they are aware of The Scientific Meal Planner's existence.

 Why should I trust your information?
 Somebody else on the internet says otherwise?

 The meal planning algorithm is based on information presented on nutritionfacts.org.
 This is a non-profit organization that spends its time reading scientific papers about nutrition and presenting them to the public.
 They are a non-profit with no motive to misrepresent the information.
-Contrast this with the various fad doctors / diets making dubious claims with no scientific backing and making a killing hawking their wares.
+Contrast this with the various fad doctors / diets making dubious claims with no scientific backing and selling their wares.
 That being said, you have to make up your own mind about whether it's a trustworthy source.
 In my view, there really isn't a more reliable source of nutrition information out there.
 I provide citations throughout the application and strive for absolute transparency.
 Check out the nutritionfacts introductory videos if you need convincing about a whole food plant based diet's proven benefits.

 Wait, what's the problem with meat exactly?